 Testing the Battlepass #

-In this section, we’ll test out the battlepass by checking a player’s on-login grants, and run through a basic match end scenario where the XP gained from a match advances a battlepass and grants the player their rewards.
+In this section we’ll test out the battlepass by checking a player’s on-login grants, simulating the player progressing on their battlepass, and granting the player their rewards.

 Start Pragma Engine #